rubenvannieuwpoort/palindromes/README.md

 # Palindromes

 This is an implementation of Manacher's algorithm, which finds all palindromes in a string in linear time.
+It is written in C and intended to be used on Linux.

 ## Usage